yelluw/Bootparts/README.md

 # Bootparts
 A collection of Bootstrap components to make building websites easier.

 ## Dependencies

 `Bootstrap 3`

 [Bootstrap 3 download link](http://getbootstrap.com/getting-started/#download)

 ## Project Status

-Version 0.1 is currently under active development.
+Version 0.1 has been released.

 ## Contributing

 I am not accepting contributions at this moment.
 Thank you for the interest.

 ## Issues

 Will not reply to issues at the moment.

 ## Support

 No support is available.
 The Boostrap docs found [here](http://getbootstrap.com/) should be of help.

 ## Donations

 No donations are accepted or expected.

 ## License